antelle/argon2-browser/README.md

 You can use this module in two ways:

-1. write the wasm loader manually, for example, if you need more control over memory ([example](docs/js/calc.js))
+1. write the wasm loader manually, for example, if you need more control over memory ([example](docs/js/calc.js));
-2. bundle it with WebPack or another bundler ([example](examples/webpack)).
+2. bundle it with WebPack or another bundler ([example](examples/webpack));
+3. in node.js: [example](examples/node) (see a note below)

 ## Node.js support

-Of course, you can use generated asm.js code in node.js but it's not sensible: you will get much better speed by compiling native node.js addon, which is not that hard.
+Of course, you [can use](examples/node) generated asm.js code in node.js but it's not sensible: you will get much better speed by compiling native node.js addon, which is not that hard.
 Wait, it's already done, just install [this package](https://github.com/ranisalt/node-argon2).

 ## Is it used anywhere?